 Ernst and Young (“EY”) has prepared an overview of tax considerations for Airbnb hosts relating to the US taxation of rental income, which can be found here.
 This information provides an overview of how to complete your tax return as well as some of your tax responsibilities regarding the revenue you derived from your hosting activity on Airbnb and other hosting platforms.
 The information provided by EY relates exclusively to US income tax and does not include any guidance relating to occupancy taxes, hotel taxes, value added taxes, or other taxes.

-Airbnb's presentation of EY and H&R Block is not an endorsement.
+Disclaimer: Airbnb's presentation of EY is not an endorsement.
 Tax advice is complicated and you should do your own diligence when receiving advice.
 Airbnb is not responsible for any tax or other advice provided by any outside entity.

 What insurance should I get to cover my home?